Shawnee State University: History

 In 1987, the university's library was named a federal depository library.

-In 1990, the university awarded its first bachelor's degrees, having been authorized by the state Regents to establish baccalaureate programs two years earlier.
+The university awarded its first bachelor's degrees in 1990.
 The university established its first master's degree program in 2000 and its second master's program (the Master of Education) in 2010.
 It now also offers a Master of Science in Mathematical Sciences and a Master of Occupational Therapy.